Structured Logging for Python

 It’s up to you whether you want structlog to take care about the output of your log entries or whether you prefer to forward them to an existing logging system like the standard library’s logging module.
-No monkey patching involved in either case.

 You can stop writing prose and start thinking in terms of an event that happens in the context of key/value pairs:

 >>> from structlog import get_logger >>> log = get_logger() >>> log.info("key_value_logging", out_of_the_box=True, effort=0) 2016-04-20 16:20.13 key_value_logging effort=0 out_of_the_box=True